1. THE PRIVATISATION OF WOMAN

 Thankfully some women who call themselves feminists don’t behave consistently.
-They might profess a need for this bland, indiscriminate ‘equality’, and gain solace from hanging around puppyish semi-men — but they still expect their men to lead in a dance, to choose where to sit in a public space and to behave with male dignity and to engage in the noble quest — in short to grow a pair; and many women will, despite the PC opinions she overlays her instincts with, punish him if he doesn’t.
+They might profess a need for this bland, indiscriminate ‘equality’, and gain solace from hanging around puppyish semi-men — but they still expect their men to lead in a dance, to choose where to sit in a public space, to behave with male dignity and to engage in the noble quest — in short to grow a pair; and many women will, despite the PC opinions she overlays her instincts with, punish him if he doesn’t.
 Likewise she will punish him for hyper-masculinity, excessive abstraction and fundamental lovelessness; for separating himself from her strange wisdom which, as anyone with intelligence knows, is where authority lies.

 Women who don’t do this, who let men get away with their disgraceful self-obsession and lack of love are either doormats and commodities — the principle targets of feminishist ire — or… they are feminists.
 Feminishists cannot accuse man of his worst crimes, for they are guilty of them too.
 When feminishists claim ‘men cannot stand intelligent women’ what they actually mean is ‘insane male smart-arses cannot stand insane female smart-arses’, which is true, but hardly news.